tardezyx/tar.IMDbScraper/README.md

 <ul>
   <li>Just reference the tar.IMDbScraper.dll.</li>
   <li>You also need to reference the <a href="https://www.nuget.org/packages/HtmlAgilityPack">HtmlAgilityPack</a>.</li>
-  <li>In order to check the performance and the general progress you can use `Scraper.ProgressLog` or/and an event on `Scraper.ProgressUpdate`.</li>
+  <li>In order to check the performance and the general progress you can use Scraper.ProgressLog or/and an event on Scraper.ProgressUpdate.</li>
   <li>See <a href="https://github.com/tardezyx/tar.IMDbScraper/blob/main/tar.IMDbScraper.UnitTests/TestTitle.cs">UnitTests</a> for detailed usage.</li>
 </ul>